-- 1. Complete all requirements in their degree plans. - 2.
-Have filed a completed Admission to Candidacy for the Degree. - 3.
+- 1. Complete all requirements in their degree plans. - Have filed a completed Admission to Candidacy for the Degree. - 3.
 Have earned a cumulative 3.0 GPA in all graduate work pursued, including their majors. - 4.
 Have earned no more than 6 semester hours of "C" grades in courses that count toward their degree. - 5.
-Pass the comprehensive examination, or, for MBA students, have earned a grade of "B" or better in Management 683 or achieve a grade of "P" in CSD 770. - 6.
-Be recommended for the degree by the faculty committee, department head (or graduate director for Nursing students), and Graduate Dean. - 7.
+Pass the comprehensive examination, except MBA students, who must earn a grade of "B" or better in Management 683 and CSD students who must receive a grade of "P" in CSD 770. - Be recommended for the degree by the faculty committee, department head (or graduate director for Nursing students), and Graduate Dean. - 7.
 Have filed the application for graduation. - 8.
 Be approved for the degree by the Graduate Dean. - 9.
 Have settled all University accounts.